 Meetings are an important way to keep your team in sync and your initiatives running smoothly.
 Whether you need to share information, gather feedback, or make decisions, there are a plethora of positive effects of having weekly staff meetings.

-What makes a meeting effective?
+So, what makes a meeting effective?
 According to a leadership lesson presented by the Association of American Medical Colleges, “Effective meetings allow for open conversation that draws upon each members' knowledge, skills, and perspectives to solve problems and to support one another in achieving the collective goals.”
 This may seem like a simple definition, but it takes skill to consistently run meetings that fit that description.
 The better your leaders are at running effective meetings, the more you will witness the following four benefits within your organization.

-1. Increased engagement and collaboration
+1. Increased Engagement and Collaboration

 When led well, meetings offer each person the opportunity to participate and provide input.
 To engage each individual, effective facilitators focus on asking questions and guiding the conversation so that everyone understands that their perspectives and ideas are valued.
 These discussions can even spark collaborative brainstorming sessions that produce new ideas and creative solutions.

 When preparing for a meeting, create a list of questions that will help stimulate discussion.
 If there are particular people who don’t regularly speak up, ask them to share their input with the group.